4th NKVD Rifle Division

 The 4th NKVD Rifle Division was a military formation of the People's Commissariat of Internal Affairs of the USSR during World War II.
-The division was active in the Deportation of the Chechens, Ingush, and Crimean Tatars and helped eliminate Lithuanian resistance to Soviet occupation.
+The division was active in the Deportation of the Chechens, Ingush, and Crimean Tatars and fought against the Lithuanian resistance to Soviet occupation.

 History

 The 4th Division was formed on 28 September 1943 by order of the NKVD.
 It was formed in the Krasnodar Territory from soldiers of the NKVD's Internal Troops Directorate in the North Caucasus Military District.
 The division's headquarters was established in the city of Krasnodar.

 The division took part in regular army operations during several time periods, the first of which lasted from October to December 1943.
 During these periods, the division was responsible for protecting the rear of several fronts, namely the North Caucasian, 1st Baltic, 2nd and 3rd Belorussian Fronts.
 In this capacity, the division was responsible for protecting communications lines, maintaining law and order in recaptured territory, and combating enemy sabotage and reconnaissance.